barathvaj/NLP-Learning-And-Training/Installation and Basics/README.md

 - [Pytorch Basics](https://github.com/barathvaj/NLP-Learning-And-Training/blob/master/Installation%20and%20Basics/Pytorch%20Basics%20Exercises.ipynb) - To familize by practicing the concept learnt
 - [Pytorch Basics With Solutions](https://github.com/barathvaj/NLP-Learning-And-Training/blob/master/Installation%20and%20Basics/Pytorch%20Basics%20Exercises%20-%20With%20Solutions.ipynb) - To familize by practicing the concept learnt
 - [Pytorch Cuda - Basics](https://github.com/barathvaj/NLP-Learning-And-Training/blob/master/Installation%20and%20Basics/Pytorch-Cuda.ipynb) - Basic Operations of tensor with CUDA
+# Machine Learning Basics

+In my words, automated way to find hidden patterns from historical data and with that it arrives decisions for the present or future.
+Since we are much focused in text processing here, let see some examples related to that scenario

+Examples - Text Classification, Topic modeling, Text Sentiment analysis, Entity extraction, Machine translation.

+Two Types

+1) Supervised Learning
+   -- Labeled Data - Means for each set of input we already knows the desired outcome is

+   For Example - Text classification by topic, Postive vs negative movie review --to be continued